rpy2/rpy2/doc/source/rinterface.rst

   File "<stdin>", line 1, in <module>
 LookupError: 'pi' not found

-`R` can look specifically for functions, this is the case when a function call is performed.
+`R` can look specifically for functions, which is happening when a parsed function call is evaluated.
 The following example of an `R` interactive session should demonstrate it:

 .. code-block:: r